Azure/reliable-web-app-pattern-java/README.md

 **2. Prepare for deployment**

 Open a terminal in VS Code and enter the following.
+When prompted to enter a new environment name, choose one that's less than 18 characters.

 ```shell
 azd auth login